A while back I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

 So check your credit reports for free through the government site, place a freeze on your credit, monitor your existing accounts and make sure to file your taxes early so you don’t have attempted tax fraud like I did last year.

-There are two things you can do when it comes to putting a hold on your credit.
-You can either place a temporary fraud alert on your credit reports, or you can place a permanent credit freeze (also known as a “security freeze”) on your report.
+There are a few things you can do when it comes to putting a hold on your credit.
+You can either place a temporary fraud alert on your credit reports, you can use a credit agency’s “credit lock” tool on your credit file, or you can place a permanent credit freeze (also known as a “security freeze”) on your report.